 Postdoctoral fellowship (full time)

 The Auditory Aging lab at the Rotman Research Institute at Baycrest has an opportunity for a two-year postdoctoral fellowship with focus on auditory cognitive neuroscience, supervised by Dr. Björn Herrmann.
-The successful applicant will use behavioral/psychophysical methods, EEG/MEG, functional neuroimaging (fMRI), and/or qualitative methods (e.g., interviews) in younger and older adults to study how sound, particularly (but not exclusively) speech, is processed by the brain, and how cognitive challenges may impact these processes.
+The successful applicant will use behavioral/psychophysical methods and functional neuroimaging (fMRI) in younger and older adults to study how speech is processed by the brain.
 The fellow will further have the opportunity to develop other projects depending on their skills, interests, and interactions with other lab members.

-The fellowship will start in the beginning of 2022 (flexible; but early start date preferred) and offers ample opportunity for collaborations both within the institute and with other researchers in Toronto.
+The fellowship will start in the fall of 2023 (flexible) and offers ample opportunity for collaborations both within the institute and with other researchers in Toronto.
 The Rotman Research Institute (RRI) is a premier international centre for the study of human brain function.
 The RRI is committed to advancing knowledge of healthy aging and age-related brain disorders, such as dementia, stroke, and sensory loss, by building on its foundational strengths in cognitive neuroscience and its leadership in the innovative use of informatics, electrophysiology, and neuroimaging technologies.

 Responsibilities include but are not limited to: